-This report contains the results of RSM US, LLP ("RSM", or "we" or "us," or "our"), as hospital conversion consultant engaged to assist the Rhode Island Office of Attorney General ("Attorney General", "you", or "your"), with your evaluation of Prospect Medical Holdings, Inc. ("Prospect" or "PMH") compliance with requirements as of September 30, 2021, pursuant to the Attorney General's Hospital Conversions Act Decision dated June 1, 2021 ("Decision").1 Specifically, this report contains the results of our evaluation of Prospect's compliance with Conditions 5 through 11, and 13 (as outlined in the publicly available portions of the Decision2) for Prospect's quarter ended September 30, 2021.
-The buyout of the 15% CCCB ownership in Prospect CharterCARE, LLC ("PCC") occurred on August 18, 2021.
-Accordingly, we evaluated Prospect's compliance with the Conditions 28, 29 and 30 related to the buyout for this report.
-The definition of these Conditions are presented in Exhibit 1
+This report contains the results of RSM US, LLP ("RSM", or "we" or "us," or "our"), as hospital conversion consultant engaged to assist the Rhode Island Office of Attorney General ("Attorney General", "you", or "your"), with your evaluation of Prospect Medical Holdings, Inc. ("Prospect" or "PMH") compliance with requirements as of September 30, 2021, pursuant to the Attorney General's Hospital Conversions Act Decision dated June 1, 2021 ("Decision").1 Specifically, this report contains the results of our evaluation of Prospect's compliance with Conditions2 5 through 11, 14 through 19 and 21 through 32 (as outlined in the publicly available portions of the Decision3) for Prospect's fiscal year ended September 30, 2021.